AntonyThorpe/ssBootstrap3/README.md

  * `main.less` contains some basic styling for navigation, search, and the Blog module.
  * `form.less` contains some basic styling for forms.
  * UserForms Module: for more control over presentation `UserDefinedForms.ss` page type is included under the `templates/layout` folder (remove $UserDefinedForm from within the CMS).
- * `layout.ess` includes sticky footer settings
+ * `layout.less` includes sticky footer settings.
+Adjust the variable @stickyFooterHeight to suit.

 ## Updating bootstrap
 * You can use Bower to upgrade Bootstrap and jQuery plus any other javascript libraries that you need to include.
 See bower.io or this blog Bower, an asset package manager (http://www.synbioz.com/blog/bower) to get started.
-* Open `bower.json` located in `mysite/thirdparty` and update the version numbers.
+* Create a `bower.json` file in `mysite/thirdparty`.
+Set the version numbers.
 You can find the latest library version numbers by opening a terminal `bower info bootstrap`.
-If you need to find additional libraries: `bower search libraryName`.
+If you need to find additional libraries: `bower search libraryname`.

 		:::javascript
 		{